(This is a reposting of a 2018 Growing Up Boomer post.)

 There are many things that make Boomers unique, but one of those things is that we are the last Americans (and those few of our parents who are still hanging in there) who are linked to two of the most challenging episodes in American History: The Great Depression and World War II.

-Growing up, we Boomers did not live through those times (all right, a few of us were born during the war), but we were inundated by stories of those times by our parents and grandparents.
+Growing up, we Boomers did not live through those times, but we were inundated by stories of those times by our parents and grandparents.
 Frankly, I found those stories fascinating.
-If you were a “Christian” boomer, how often were you reminded at Christmas time about how lucky you were?
+If you were a “Christian” Boomer, how often were you reminded at Christmas time about how lucky you were?

 “You kids don’t know how good you have it,” Uncle Clarence would say.
 “I remember back in The Depression, we considered ourselves lucky to get a couple of oranges in our Christmas stockings, and that was it!”

-Those stories have stayed with me all of my life.
-There is a caveat that must be stated here: anything I am sharing is related to middle and upper-middle class Americans, and not to the over twenty-millions of our too-often forgotten fellow Americans who are still living in the unforgiving deprivation of their own and on-going Great Depression.
+Those stories have stayed with me all of my life, but there is a caveat that must be stated here: anything I am sharing is related to middle and upper-middle class Americans, and not to the over twenty-millions of our too-often forgotten fellow Americans who are still living in the unforgiving deprivation of their own and on-going Great Depression.

 Yes, we Boomers are blessed to have grown up in a time of plenty, but many of us have a second-hand but powerful appreciation of the hardships associated with doing without.
 Never once have I felt entitled.
 Never once has the real fear of potential loss, of the tenuous nature of plenty left me, something that we Boomers have not, apparently, conveyed to most of our children.
 They cannot begin to imagine what it must have been like “to do without” in the Thirties, which brings me to Baby Jane.

-Beginning at the age of five, Lois’ mother would put her on a trolley in McKeesport, Pennsylvania, for the fifteen-mile-trip into Pittsburgh, where Lois would get off the trolley and scoot to a radio station where she sang every Saturday morning for years as a regular guest on a local amateur hour.
-Her stage name was Baby Jane, and the picture heading this chapter is one of Baby Jane’s “glamour” shots, paid for with significant sacrifice and distributed by her mother, Mary, with the hope that Baby Jane would be discovered and become the next Shirley Temple.
+Lois’ mother would put her at the age of five on a trolley in McKeesport, Pennsylvania, for the fifteen-mile-trip into Pittsburgh.
+Lois would get off the trolley and scoot to a radio station where she sang every Saturday morning for years as a regular guest on a local amateur hour.
+Her stage name was Baby Jane, and the picture heading this post is one of Baby Jane’s “glamour” shots, paid for with significant sacrifice and distributed by her mother, Mary, with the hope that Baby Jane would be discovered and become the next Shirley Temple.